symfony/symfony-docs/messenger.rst

     These middleware names are actually shortcuts names.
 The real service ids are prefixed with ``messenger.middleware.``.

+The middleware are executed when the message is dispatched but *also* again when a message is received via the worker (for messages that were sent to a transport to be handled asynchronously).
+Keep this in mind if you create your own middleware.

 You can add your own middleware to this list, or completely disable the default middleware and *only* include your own: